determined-ai/determined/docs/training/apis-howto/api-pytorch-ug.rst

 to a file directory and use an import helper method to import modules.
 You should instantiate your loaded Trial with a ``CheckpointLoadContext``.

-``det.import_from_path`` allows you to import from a specific directory and cleans up afterwards.
+:func:`~determined.import_from_path` allows you to import from a specific directory and cleans up afterwards.
 Even if you are importing identically-named files, you can import them as separate modules.
 This is intended to help when you have, for example, a current model_def.py, but also import an older ``model_def.py`` from a checkpoint into the same interpreter, without conflicts (so long as you import them as different names, of course).

 ``CheckpointLoadContext`` is a special PyTorchTrialContext that can be used to load Trial classes outside of normal training loops.
 It does not support any training features such as metrics